bkram/rsdh-rss/readme.md

 # Preface

-**Currently no longer working, RSDH no longer posts their shows on Stackstorage.**

-Maybe in the future I will try to fetch them from Mixcloud or Youtube instead.

 Mirrors a show from RSDH from their Stackstorage.com site and creates a rss feed for the downloaded episodes.
 Does not do any housekeeping at the moment and the amount of episodes it does track is hardcoded as well.